skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 **Interface** definitions are similar to class definitions with the following exceptions:

+- They cannot contain an `extends` part, unless it is to extend another interface.
-- They cannot contain an `extends` part.
+- They cannot contain an `implements` part.
 - They cannot have constructors.
 - They have **method declarations** instead of method definitions.